TobiRourou/Raid-Attab-Technical-Writing/Cloud Gaming Explained.md

 ## What about FPS ?
 In a lot of cases, a game's performance through Cloud Gaming is highly dependent on the game itself rather than the service.
-A lot of games allow you to switch from Performance (60 FPS) to Fidelity mode (30 FPS), as the games are played in servers with console specs which may explained why the FPS is capped.
+A lot of games allow you to switch from Performance (60 FPS) to Fidelity mode (30 FPS), as the games are played in servers with console specs which may explain why the FPS is capped.

 However, there are cases in which outside factors may have an effect on the performance, as in the following: